matttm/go-compress/README.md

 This codec written in go, currently encodes/decodes using the Huffman algorithm.

 ## Getting Started
 There are two commands `encode` and `decode`, for which I normally pipe in input.
-This might look the following:
+This might look like the following:
 ```
 ❯ echo "aabba" | ./go-compress encode
 *b@@a@@